ThibaultHuyet/PAFFT/README.md

 ## To Do
 1. I need to choose either c or c++ and stick to the style.
 The code right now is a cross between the two and quite ugly.
-2. Add this to a Raspberry Pi.
-3. Test this in a Docker container.
-4. Better graphing.
+2. Better graphing.
-5. Maybe store this in a MongoDB database
+3. Maybe store this in a MongoDB database
-6. Run Python side on AWS
+4. Run Python side on AWS

 ## Bugs
-1. Dockerfile won't compile properly.
-Error while loading shared libraries, cannot open shared library object portaudio.so
+1. There seems to be an issue with Jackd server just not starting after a while of using Docker or program.
+To fix, you can just use the command jackd -d dummy. jackd -d alsa has bugs for some reason.
+2. Also must use pulseaudio -D
+3. portaudio has issues getting defaults.
+Need to edit config files.
+[Solution](https://www.raspberrypi.org/forums/viewtopic.php?t=136974)

 ## Graphs
 ### Graph of fft output